In crisis or thinking about suicide? Call or text 988 (U.S. Suicide & Crisis Lifeline) — free, confidential, 24/7.

 Where the numbers come from

-The analysis sits on de-identified, real-world records from NeuroBlu, a large behavioral-health database drawn from U.S. mental-health care.
-For each care gap we defined an eligible population (for example, everyone on a sustained antipsychotic) and measured how often the recommended step was documented in the expected window.
+The analysis is built on de-identified, real-world records from NeuroBlu, a large behavioral-health database drawn from U.S. mental-health care.
+For each gap we defined who it applied to (for example, everyone on a sustained antipsychotic) and measured how often the recommended step showed up in the record when it should have.

-A few things worth knowing about how we read these numbers:
+A few things are worth knowing about how to read these numbers:

-- The measured rate is a floor, not a ceiling.
+• The rate we report is a worst case, not the final word.
 If a test isn’t in the record, we count it as not done.
-Some of those tests may have happened elsewhere and gone unrecorded — so the true gap is at most what we report, and often the realistic story is “documented care,” which is what patients actually experience.
+Some of those tests may have happened somewhere else and never made it into the chart, so the real gap is at most what we show, and sometimes smaller.

-- “Achievable floor” benchmarks.
-For the flagship gaps we compared every clinic with enough patients and found the top-performing 10%.
-When the best clinics miss a step only a little and the median misses it a lot, the gap is about the system, not the patient — and it’s fixable.
+• For the flagship gaps, we compared every clinic that had enough patients and looked at the top 10%.
+When the best clinics miss a step only a little and most clinics miss it a lot, that tells us the problem is fixable and lives in the system, not in you.

-- Harm, where we could measure it.
-Several flagship cards report how much more often harm followed when a step was missed (for example, higher rates of new diabetes among antipsychotic patients whose blood sugar drifted unmonitored).
-These are associations from observational data, stress-tested with sensitivity analyses, not proof of cause in any one person.
+• Several flagship cards show how much more often harm followed when a step was missed (for instance, more new diabetes among antipsychotic patients whose blood sugar went unwatched).
+These are associations from real-world data, stress-tested with extra analyses.
+They are not proof that the missed step caused the harm in any one person.

-- Disparities.
-Where the data allowed, we checked whether some groups are missed more than others.
-Several gaps are not evenly distributed.
+• Where the data let us, we checked whether some groups get missed more than others.
+Several gaps are not shared out evenly.

-The flagship cards carry the richest numbers.
-The remaining cards ship with the core “should” and how often it’s missed, and are progressively enriched over time.
+The flagship cards carry the most detailed numbers.
+The rest ship with the core recommendation and how often it’s missed, and we add to them over time.

 This site is information, not medical advice.
-It describes patterns across large populations — it cannot know your history, your reasons, or your clinician’s judgment.
-Please read the following as seriously as we mean it:
+It describes what happens across large groups of people.
+It cannot know your history, your reasons, or what your clinician is weighing.
+Please take the following as seriously as we mean it:

-- Never start, stop, or change a medication based on anything here.
-Some of the gaps on this site are about the danger of stopping a medicine suddenly — abruptly stopping a benzodiazepine, for instance, can be dangerous.
-Changes belong in a conversation with your prescriber.
+• Never start, stop, or change a medication based on anything here.
+Some of the gaps on this site are about the danger of stopping a medicine too quickly.
+Suddenly stopping a benzodiazepine, for example, can be dangerous.
+Any change belongs in a conversation with your prescriber.

-- The cards give you questions to ask, never instructions to follow.
+• The cards give you questions to ask.
+They do not give you instructions to follow.

-- A care step appearing for your situation does not mean your care was wrong.
-The right answer is sometimes “we considered it and decided against it” — the point is that it was considered, with you.
+• A card showing up for your situation does not mean your care was wrong.
+Sometimes the right answer is “we thought about it and decided against it.”
+What matters is that it was thought about, with you in the room.

 Your privacy